astral-sh/uv/README.md

 project-level configuration taking precedence.
 Specifically, if a string, number, or boolean is present in both tables, the project-level value will be used, and the user-level value will be ignored.
-If an array is present in both tables, the arrays will be concatenated, with the project-level settings appearing later in the merged array.
+If an array is present in both tables, the arrays will be concatenated, with the project-level settings appearing earlier in the merged array.

 Settings provided via environment variables take precedence over persistent configuration, and settings provided via the command line take precedence over both.